skip to main content

 • Date of birth

 Sometimes your credit report may also contain your employment history.
 When applying for credit, some lenders will ask for your employer information in order to confirm your identity and verify your income.
-If you see your employer or a past employer listed on your credit report, it’s likely a lender gave the credit bureau that information.
+If you see your employer or a past employer listed on your credit report, it is likely that a lender gave that information to the credit bureau.

 What to check on your report

-Your personal information isn’t used to calculate your credit score, but it can be used to help protect yourself against identity theft.
-If you see addresses of residences where you’ve never lived or phone numbers you’ve never had, it’s possible someone may be using your information for fraud.
+Your personal information is not used to calculate your credit score, but it can be used to help protect against identity theft.
+If you see addresses of residences where you never lived or phone numbers you never had, it’s possible someone may be using your information for fraud.

 No. 2: Credit accounts

 The bulk of your credit report will reflect open and closed accounts, student loans, credit cards, and other types of debt you’ve taken out.
-It’s here you’ll see if a lender has reported that you missed a payment or paid late.
+It’s here you will see if a lender reported that you missed a payment or paid late.

 You can expect to find the following information in this section: